JCSDA/jedi-docs/docs/overview/governance.rst

 The `JCSDA MOB <https://www.jcsda.org/team>`_ includes representatives from `JCSDA partner organizations <https://www.jcsda.org/partners>`_ and the broader forecasting community.
 The MOB is responsible for the approval of policies, goals and priorities of the JCSDA, including recommendations on the observing systems planned for use in the operational systems.
 The MOB works in conjunction with an `JCSDA partners and an external advisory panel <https://www.jcsda.org/organization>`_ to represent the needs and perspective of the forecasting community.

 The MOB provides oversight into the overall scope, vision, and direction of the JEDI project, including strategic collaborations with other organizations, policies, and other general management issues.
-Is is they who must make high-level decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
+They must make high-level decisions when regular community discussion doesn't produce consensus on an issue in a reasonable time frame.

 Executive Team (ET)
 -------------------